Rocky Mountain Endurance Series

 Two weeks later, Lakewood hosts the return of the 12th annual Battle the Bear.
 Join us at the new race venue that debuted last year underneath the cottonwoods.

 The third race of the Series returns to the new course introduced last year at Indian Creek.
 Hosted at Roundup Ranch, we are excited to return to this challenging new course on the western edge of Denver outside the small town of Sedalia.
 The USFS has strictly limited participation to 250 this year, so register early as this one will fill up.

-The Series continues two weeks later with the incomparable PV Cycle Derby.
-The scenic Peaceful Valley Scout Ranch outside Elbert hosts an unparalleled tour through prairie grassland and low hills of the Black Forest.
+The Series continues two weeks later with the incomparable PV Derby.
+The scenic Peaceful Valley Scout Ranch outside Elbert, Colorado hosts an unparalleled tour through prairie grassland and low hills of the Black Forest.
 PV is a remarkable venue where the whole family will enjoy the fantastic camping and camaraderie of this hidden gem.

 This year’s finals, and most prestigious race of the Series is the epic Breckenridge 100, which includes the B-68 and B-32.
-These races will crown the Series Champions.
-They begin and end in historic downtown and include demanding loops through some of Summit County’s beautiful high alpine trails.
+The Award Ceremony here will crown the Series Champions.
+The races begin and end in historic downtown and include demanding loops through some of Summit County’s beautiful high alpine trails.